-- Tule River Housing Authority staff about current projects benefiting LMI residents on the reservation, the Tule River Housing Authority Board to assess local needs on and off Tribal Reservation land for low-rent and LMI 'mutual self-help' families living in manufactured homes - The Tule River Tribal Council - Correspondent lenders such as Panorama Mortgage Group, Loan Depot, Guild Mortgage, and Security National to expand our Down Payment Assistance and Earned Equity programs to target LMI borrowers and underserved communities,
+- 1. Tule River Housing Authority staff about current projects benefiting LMI residents on the reservation, - 2. the Tule River Housing Authority Board to assess local needs on and off Tribal Reservation land for low-rent and LMI 'mutual self-help' families living in manufactured homes, - 3.
+The Tule River Tribal Council - 4.
+Correspondent lenders such as Panorama Mortgage Group, Loan Depot, Guild Mortgage, and Security National to expand our Down Payment Assistance and Earned Equity programs to target LMI borrowers, - 5.
+Our current loan servicers to enhance capabilities to service Section 184 loans, - 6.
+Other Tule River Reservation staff, including project management, land management, and construction management teams, - 7.
+Habitat for Humanity affiliates serving minority and low-income communities in the Southeast to discuss needs of low-income borrowers and how to make manufactured homes more accessible to them - 8.
+Porterville Chamber of Commerce regarding micro-market housing needs and apprenticeship/employment opportunities in the Porterville/Tule River area - 9.
+Tulare Chamber of Commerce regarding housing needs and apprenticeship/employment opportunities in Tulare County

-- Our current loan servicers to enhance capabilities to service Section 184 loans, - Other Tule River Reservation staff, including project management, land management, and construction management teams - Habitat for Humanity affiliates serving minority and low-income communities in the Southeast to discuss needs of low-income borrowers and how to make manufactured homes more accessible to them - Porterville Chamber of Commerce regarding micro-market housing needs and apprenticeship/employment opportunities in the Porterville/Tule River area - Tulare Chamber of Commerce regarding housing needs and apprenticeship/employment opportunities in Tulare County - Congressman Vince Fong, representing California's 20th Congressional District about California's housing shortage and scalable housing solutions to address demand-side solutions - Dennis Townsend, District 5 Supervisor for Tulare County, about the housing needs for low-income residents in Tulare County
+- 10. Congressman Vince Fong, representing California's 20th Congressional District about California's housing shortage and scalable housing solutions to address demand-side solutions - 11.
+Dennis Townsend, District 5 Supervisor for Tulare County, about the housing needs for low-income residents in Tulare County

 Furthermore, TREDC administered a community survey online, posted in the Tule River News and made available in the Tribal Administration building to solicit feedback from individual members of the Tule River Tribe throughout May-June, 2024.
 68 responses were received, representing two-thirds of manufactured housing owners on the Reservation.
 Continuing our commitment to community participation, we hosted a public meeting on July 8 at the Tule River Gymnasium to discuss the planned activities further.
-This meeting was promoted via social media on theTREDCFacebk page and two of ththree Tule RiveFacebook pages, as well as in the Tule River News.
-Paper announcements were also displayed in theTribal Administrative building.
+This meeting was promoted via social media on the TREDC Facebook page and two of the three Tule River Facebook pages, as well as in the Tule River News.
+Paper announcements were also displayed in the Tribal Administrative building.
 Additionally, a representative from the Tule River Indian Housing Authority distributed flyers door-to-door to every manufactured housing resident on the reservation.